yoiwa/make-password/README.md

 The data is an object containing the following keys:
   * "diag": a string containing any diagnostic messages.
-  * "elements": an array of a single passphrase, whose format is described above.
+  * "elements": an array of data for passphrases, in the format described above.
   * "entropy": a total entropy contained in each passphrase, in bits.
-  * "passwords": a array of (password-hint) pair of strings.
+  * "passwords": a array of (passphrase, hint) pair of strings.
   * Other keys may appear in the future.